mikemac1/reading-notes-102/code-201/class-05.md

 ## Questions To Answer

-### What is a real world use case for the alt attribute being used in a website?
+### What Is A Real World Use Case For The Alt Attribute Being Used In A Website

-### How can you improve accessibility of images in an HTML document?
+### How Can You Improve Accessibility Of Images In An HTML Document

-### Provide an example of when the figure element would be useful in an HTML document
+### Provide An Example Of When The Figure Element Would Be Useful In An HTML Document

-### Describe the difference between a gif image and an svg image, pretend you are explaining to an elder in your community
+### Describe The Difference Between A gif Image And An svg Image, Pretend You Are Explaining To An Elder In Your Community

-### What image type would you use to display a screenshot on your website and why?
+### What Image Type Would You Use To Display A Screenshot On Your Website And Why

-### Describe the difference between foreground and background colors of an HTML element, pretend you are talking to someone with no technical knowledge
+### Describe The Difference Between Foreground And Background Colors Of An HTML Element, Pretend You Are Talking To Someone With No Technical Knowledge

-### Your friend asks you to give his colorless blog website a touch up.
-How would you use color to give his blog some character
+### Your Friend Asks You To Give His Colorless Blog Website A Touch Up.
+How Would You Use Color To Give His Blog Some Character

-### What should you consider when choosing fonts for an HTML document
+### What Should You Consider When Choosing Fonts For An HTML Document

-### What do font-size, font-weight, and font-style do to HTML text elements
+### What Do Font-Size, Font-Weight, And Font-Style Do To HTML Text Elements

-### Describe two ways you could add spacing around the characters displayed in an h1 element
+### Describe Two Ways You Could Add Spacing Around The Characters Displayed In An `h1` Element

 ## Sources Utilized